How to Apply for Federal and State Financial Aid

-When the College has received and reviewed the electronic information, as well as any requested documents, an award letter will be sent.
+When MVCC has received and reviewed your FAFSA, as well as any requested documents, an award letter will be sent.
 This will indicate any estimated eligibility for financial aid funds.
 Financial aid awards are based on full-time enrollment status and will be adjusted at the time of payment according to the number of credit hours you are attending.
-Click here for more information.

-The FAFSA uses the prior year's family income to determine eligibility.
+The FAFSA uses family income to determine eligibility from two years prior.
 If a family has experienced circumstances beyond their control (loss of employment, significant decrease in income, death in family, separation/divorce, etc.), it may be possible for the Financial Aid Office to make adjustments.